meisto/Coursera_Capstone/README.md

 After querying the API for answers I collected the data in a dataframe containing the venue name, address, latitude, longitude, categories as well as the name of the train station nearest to it.
 This was then written to a csv file.

 ### 5.2.
 Exploratory Data Analysis
+#### Physical Spread
 After loading the data from the files generated in the preprocessing step and rectifying wrongly detected data types I started by visualizing the data in a map.
+Note to self: Add picture here.
+This shows that most venues lie somewhat close to their train station, some being within 100 meters, some even further.
+There are however some outliers, especially in north-western and south-eastern directions.
+This could be because of data sparcity (no closer candidates where found) or simply a quirk of foursquare.
+I can not really explain this, because all the outliers lie in pretty big cities so there should better candidates available.
+In all likelihood this is either a fault in the data or a quirk of the API.

+#### Categories
+After analyzing the physical spread, I will now come to the categories.
+For this I aggregated all venues in groups according to their associated train station and converted this in categorical values which I used to train a clustering algorithm.
+Testing revealed that the number three is well suited as the number of clusters for KMeans-clustering.
+We will come back to this later.
+First I determined the overall distribution of categories.
+The results will be discussed later.
+After calculating the distribution over the complete datasets, I calculated the same distribution over the different clusters.
+This produced some interesting characteristicas.
+This concludes the section about exploratory data analysis.

 ### 5.3.
+Using this data
+The data that has been produced in the previous section can be used to recommend stations to a user both when he has specific wishes and if he just wants to browse.
+This can be done by using a list of user interests to match the most fitting cluster type and then returning a train station returning to that cluster or even a specific venue.
+Please see my notebook for an example.

 ## 6. Results
+TODO: Insert three graphics and discussion as well as the results.
 ## 7. Discussion
+TODO: Bias because of nearness to train stations

 While the results presented in the previous
 ## 8. Conclussion
 This concludes my report.
 Thank you for reading until here.
 I spent much time and thought in this project and hope you enjoyed reading it.